Save Earth Mission’s Global Community Rallies For World Environment Day

 Some of the initiatives planned to be undertaken by Save Earth Mission’s global community include plantation drives, anti-plastic campaigns, the use of biodegradable material for saplings, and raising awareness about a low-carbon lifestyle.
 The initiatives will be carried out globally at the various locations the community has a presence in.

-Reflecting on the importance of World Environment Day, Sandeep Choudhary, Global Founder of Save Earth Mission, said, “It is an appropriate occasion to remind ourselves and others that the earth is the only home we have, and we must do everything in our power to save it”.
+Reflecting on the importance of World Environment Day, Sandeep Choudhary, Global Founder, Save Earth Mission, said, “It is an appropriate occasion to remind ourselves and others that the earth is the only home we have, and we must do everything in our power to save it”.

 “There is a need to adopt a plastic-free lifestyle and work towards decarbonising our future.
 The dedicated efforts of the Save Earth Mission community for a better planet and the future of the coming generations are a matter of great pride for all of us.
 We are wholeheartedly committed to the cause of conservation of the environment,” said Sandeep Choudhary.